Two Stages of Folding: Convergent Mechanisms in AI Protein Folding Trunks: Early Blocks: Building Pairwise Chemistry

 \subsection{Which Sequence Features are Propagated?}

-We investigate whether the model leverages biochemical features to guide folding.
-We focus on charge, which is biochemically relevant for hairpin stability: antiparallel beta strands are often stabilized by salt bridges between oppositely charged residues (e.g., lysine (K) and glutamate (E)) on facing positions \cite{doi:10.1021/ja030074l}.
+We investigate whether folding models leverage biochemical features to guide folding.
+We focus on charge, which is biochemically relevant for hairpin stability: antiparallel beta strands are often stabilized by salt bridges between oppositely charged residues (e.g., lysine (K) and glutamate (E)) on facing positions~\citep{doi:10.1021/ja030074l}.
+We illustrate the construction and controls on ESMFold and report cross-architectural results in Fig.~\ref{fig:charge_boom}b.

-\mypar{Charge is linearly encoded} To test whether charge is encoded, we used a difference-in-means approach to identify a ``charge direction'' in the sequence representation space.
-We collect the sequence representations of these residues from a new set of 200 alpha-helical proteins sampled from the PDB (using helical proteins avoids confounding charge with the specific distance patterns present in beta hairpins).
+\mypar{Charge is linearly encoded} To test whether charge is encoded, we use a difference-in-means approach to identify a ``charge direction'' in the sequence representation space.
+We collect sequence representations from a new set of 200 alpha-helical proteins sampled from the PDB (using helical proteins avoids confounding charge with the specific distance patterns present in beta hairpins).
 Let $\mathcal{P} = \{\text{K}, \text{R}, \text{H}\}$ denote positively charged residues and $\mathcal{N} = \{\text{D}, \text{E}\}$ denote negatively charged residues.
+We compute the charge direction as: